GABAB receptor: Functions

 GABAB receptors are involved in behavioral actions of ethanol, gamma-hydroxybutyric acid (GHB), and possibly in pain.
 Recent research suggests that these receptors may play an important developmental role.

 Structure

-GABAB Receptors are similar in structure to and in the same receptor family with metabotropic glutamate receptors.
-There are two subunits of the receptor, GABAB1 and GABAB2, and these appear to assemble as heterodimers in neuronal membranes by linking up by their intracellular C termini.
+GABAB receptors are similar in structure to and in the same receptor family with metabotropic glutamate receptors.
+There are two subunits of the receptor, GABAB1 and GABAB2, and these appear to assemble as obligate heterodimers in neuronal membranes by linking up by their intracellular C termini.
 In the mammalian brain, two predominant, differentially expressed isoforms of the GABAB1 are transcribed from the Gabbr1 gene, GABAB(1a) and GABAB(1b), which are conserved in different species including humans.
 This might potentially offer more complexity in terms of the function due to different composition of the receptor.
 Cryo-electron microscopy structures of the full length GABAB receptor in different conformational states from inactive apo to fully active have been obtained.
 Unlike Class A and B GPCRs, phospholipids bind within the transmembrane bundles and allosteric modulators bind at the interface of GABAB1 and GABAB2 subunits.